Boundary Dispute Resolution Services

 Documents in the Land Registry are covered by general rules and are based on Ordnance Survey plans.
-Therefore, these documents do not define the properety boundaries.
+Therefore, these documents/plans do not define property boundaries.

-The body for the conveyances, pre-registration and transfers of the title should be listed in the lands register.
+The registered body for the conveyances, pre-registration and transfers of the title should be listed in the Land Registry.